MARINER CONSULTING SERVICES LLC

 If you currently hold a credential:

-• You must print and carry the policy letter with your credentials
+• You must print and carry the official NMC extension letter (Page 4) with your credentials

 If you are applying for your first credential: